sellisttg/AVP/readme.md

 ###r.
 Deployed  their  software  in  an  open  source  container,  such  as  Docker (i.e., utilized  operating-system-level virtualization);
 ###s.
 Provided sufficient documentation to install and run their prototype on another machine; and
 ###t.
 Prototype  and  underlying  platforms  used  to  create  and  run  the  prototype  are  openly  licensed and free of charge.
+####In addition to each individual open source license associated with item l. above, TrinityTG has also provided an open source license to this prototype solution [here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/MITLicense)